pjmiles/blog-feed/README.md

-# Infinite Scroll Blog
+# Blog Site
-A Blog Site
+A simple Blog Site built with React

 ## Project Description
 This project is to help showcase understanding of API design and Database Design.
-The major goal is to learn how to consume API at the backend and rendering the call on the frontend, including helping to understand how to build a scalable software for future purpose.
+The major goal is to learn how to consume API at the backend and rendering the call on the frontend, including helping developers to understand how to build a scalable software for future purpose.

 ### This project was built with the following technology;